Is the similarity in human/chimp DNA evidence for evolution?

 Question: "Is the similarity in human/chimp DNA evidence for evolution?"

-In recent years, genome mapping has enabled detailed comparisons between the DNA of humans and that of chimpanzees.
+In recent years, genome mapping has enabled detailed comparisons between human and chimp DNA.
 Many have claimed that humans and chimpanzees share over 98% of their DNA.
 This is often taken as decisive evidence of the common ancestry of apes and humans.
 But is this argument tenable?
 Is this really a fact which definitively proves a human-chimp common ancestry?
 It is our contention that the percentage is misleading.
-In fact, when the data is examined more closely, the human-chimp genome comparisons turn out to contradict what would be predicted by evolution.
+In fact, when the human and chimp DNA data is examined more closely, the human-chimp genome comparisons turn out to contradict what would be predicted by evolution.

 In reality, the genetic differences between humans and chimpanzees are probably greater than 2%.
 More recent studies have shown that the true genetic divergence between humans and apes is probably closer to 5%.
 Thus, the ďover 98% similarityĒ argument is probably an overstatement.

 The differences between the DNA sequence of the human and the chimp are not distributed randomly throughout the genome.
 Rather, the differences are found in clusters.
 Actually, at those specific locations, the chimpís genome is similar to that of other primates.
 It is the human that stands out from the rest.
 Scientists often refer to these "clusters" as human accelerated regions (HARís) because the human genome supposedly shared a common ancestor with chimps.
 These HARís are located in DNA segments that do not code for genes.
 But this requires us to believe that evolution just so happened to cause such rapid change to occur in sites where those changes make an important difference in an organismís functioning necessary to ultimately create a human.